Kantagonist/OpenFitnessTracker/README.md

 # OpenFitnessTracker
-A small project to create an app to trakc workouts.
+A small project to create an app to track workouts.
 I use this project to teach myself how to use SwiftUI.